(801) 756-3737

 Dr. Westin Price was a dentist that was frustrated with dental decay.
 He took 10 years to travel the world, looking for groups of people that had good dental health.

 He studied those people and found consistent, common nutritional reasons for healthy teeth and mouths.
+Additionally, individuals with deep tooth crevices may be more susceptible to cavity development due to the ease with which bacteria and plaque can accumulate in these areas.

 THE HORMONE THEORY